The Aristocats: Other media

+Novel

+In 1986, a novel was published.

 Cancelled sequel

 In 2005, Disneytoon Studios originally planned to make a follow-up to the film, along with sequels to Chicken Little (2005) and Meet the Robinsons (2007).
 Originally intended to be a 2D animated feature, Disney executives decided to produce the film in computer animation in order to garner more interest.
 Additionally, the story was meant to center around Marie, Duchess's daughter, who becomes smitten by another kitten aboard a luxury cruise ship.
 However, she and her family must soon take on a jewel thief on the open seas.
 The project was cancelled when John Lasseter was named Disney's new chief creative officer, in which he called off all future sequels Disneytoon had planned and instead make original productions or spin-offs.

-Cancelled TV series
+Cancelled live-action remake

-In 2000, a television series, titled The Aristocats: The Animated Series, was commissioned by Disney Television Animation.
-The series would follow Marie, Toulouse, and Berlioz (now teenagers and also anthropomorphic), along with a new character named Delancey.
-The series was scheduled to be released sometime in 2002, but production was put on hold in 2001.
-It would restart production in 2003, with a release scheduled for late 2006 or 2007, only for it to be scrapped after Disney's acquisition of Pixar.

-Live-action adaptation

-In January 2022, it was announced that a live-action remake is in development with Will Gluck producing under his Olive Bridge Entertainment banner and Keith Bunin writing the script with Gluck.
+In January 2022, it was announced that a live-action remake was in development with Will Gluck producing under his Olive Bridge Entertainment banner and Keith Bunin writing the script with Gluck.
+Questlove was attached to direct the film in March 2023.
+In August 2025, Questlove revealed that the film was no longer moving forward.